statpascal/emul99/readme.txt

 ti99.pas

-ti99.pas is a simulator for the TI 99/4A home computer, implemented in the Pascal programming language and giving special focus on TI's UCSD P-code system.
+ti99.pas is a simulator of the TI 99/4A home computer, implemented in the Pascal programming language and giving special focus on TI's UCSD P-code system.
 It uses GTK3/Cairo and SDL2 for graphics and sound and can be compiled with the Free Pascal Compiler under Linux.